Tackling the climate emergency with green finance

-According to the Brundtland Report of 1987, sustainable development aims to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-It is based on three pillars: the environment, society, and the economy.
+Sustainability, states the United Nations Brundtland Report of 1987, is about “meeting the needs of the present without compromising the ability of future generations to meet their own needs”.
+It stands on three pillars: the environment, society and the economy.

-The challenge of emission reduction: To achieve this carbon neutrality, each individual and business must reduce their greenhouse gas emissions by at least 7% per year until 2050.
-This is a challenge because today, over 80% of primary energy consumption comes from fossil fuels: one third from oil, one quarter from gas, and one fifth from coal, all of which are significant CO2-emitting energy sources.
+To achieve carbon neutrality, individuals and businesses alike must cut their GHG emissions by at least 7% every year until 2050.
+It’s a tall order, for over 80% of primary energy consumed is derived from fossil fuels: one-third from oil, a quarter from gas and a fifth from coal — all energy sources that emit large amounts of CO2, the primary GHG.

 Sustainable engineer at Societe Generale Private Banking France